JudicialCouncilOfCalifornia/jcc_storybook/src/stories/Molecules/Hat/readme.md

 The Hat is a global branding element containing the Global Brand word mark and global links to related sites.

+The Secondary Nav component is used for the links with "hidden" overflow so the links disappear when there's no room for them.

 <details>
   <summary>Inherited CSS Variables:</summary>
   - `--color`: Sets the font color of child elements.